 CANADA STOCKS-TSX opens higher on energy boost

-Oct 8 (Reuters) - Canada's main stock index opened higher on Thursday, buoyed by energy stocks as oil prices rose on output shutdowns in the Gulf of Mexico due to Hurricane Delta.
+Oct 14 (Reuters) - Canada's main stock index opened higher on Wednesday, helped by energy stocks as oil prices gained, despite renewed fears about fuel demand recovery due to surging coronavirus cases.

 ((Amal.S@thomsonreuters.com; within U.S.+1 646 223 8780; outside U.S. +91 80 6749 3677;))